eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

       if(cmd == ACON){
         trace.log("Actions", "Event for activation of relay received");
         relay->on();
-        return;
       }

       if(cmd == ACOF){
         trace.log("Actions", "Event for deactivation of relay received");
         relay->off();
-        return;
       }
     }

-    //Check if event number is mapped to any audio file char * track = config->getAudioByEventNumber(eventNumber);
+    //Then check if event number is mapped to any audio file char * track = config->getAudioByEventNumber(eventNumber);
     if(track){
       if(cmd == ACON){